greg-rychlewski/image-compare/README.md

 #### Code Structure

-- My philosophy for the code structure was to be as modular as possible and have the main function use those modules.
+- My philosophy for the code structure was to be as modular as possible and have the main function call other packages to do its work.
 This makes the code more organized and less coupled.
 This is a pretty small project, but I feel like it's a good idea to start this way from the beginning to avoid a lot of refactoring when the project gets bigger.

 #### Opportunities for Improvement